Crawford expedition: Organizing the expedition

-At Crawford's request, Irvine allowed Dr John Knight, a Continental Army officer, to accompany the expedition as surgeon.
+At Crawford's request, Irvine allowed Dr. John Knight, a Continental Army officer, to accompany the expedition as surgeon.
 Another volunteer from Irvine's staff was a foreigner with an aristocratic bearing who called himself "John Rose", who served as Crawford's aide-de-camp.
 Unknown even to Irvine until several years later, Rose was actually Baron Gustave Rosenthal, a Baltic German nobleman from the Russian empire who had fled to America after killing a man in a duel.
 Rosenthal is the only Russian known to have fought on the American side in the Revolutionary War.
-Rosenthal kept a detailed journal of the expedition, probably to aid him in writing a full report for Irvine.
+Rosenthal kept a detailed journal of the expedition, presumably to aid him in writing a full report for Irvine.

 Journey to the Sandusky

 Crawford's volunteers left Mingo Bottom on May 25, 1782, carrying provisions for 30 days.
 In planning the operation, General Irvine had estimated the 175 mi journey to Sandusky would take seven days.
 The campaign began with high expectations.
 Some volunteers boasted they intended "to extermenate the whole Wiandott Tribe."

-As was often the case with militia, many of whom were poorly trained amateur soldiers, there was difficulty maintaining military discipline.
-The men wasted their rations, and often fired their muskets at wild game, despite orders to the contrary.
+As was often the case with militia, who prized their independence and loathed taking orders, there was difficulty maintaining discipline.
+The men wasted their rations, and then ignored their commanders to go hunting.
 They were slow to break camp in the mornings, and often failed to take their turn at guard duty.
 Crawford also proved to be a less capable leader than expected.
 Rose wrote that Crawford in councils "speaks incoherent, proposes matters confusedly, and is incapable of persuading people into his opinion."
-The expedition often halted as the commanders debated what to do next.
-Some volunteers lost heart and deserted.
+Precious hours were lost as the officers argued over what to do next.
+Hungry and disheartened, some of the militia deserted; Crawford did nothing to stop them.